 In the Create Correlation Model page, select Create Model in the upper right, and enter values as described in the following.
 Alternatively, select Clone for an existing model and modify field values as needed.

-- GroupBy: Add a grouping item combining similarity correlation value between 0 and 1 (0-100%) with a field, for example “0,8” and “CI”.
+- Add a GroupBy, or grouping item combining similarity correlation value between 0 and 1 (0-100%) with a field, for example “0,8” and “CI”.
 This means that the resource (CI) has to be at least 80% similar for a correlation to occur.
 Select the desired field from the dropdown, available options come from the alerts data, see About Filters.
 Select Add item to add more items to the grouping if needed.

-- Timeout: Define the duration of the correlation time window, default is 15 minutes (900,000 msecs).
+- Define the Timeout duration of the correlation time window, default is 15 minutes (900,000 msecs).
 After this time period, new incoming alerts will be grouped into a new alert cluster and insight.

 - Select Submit.
 Once submitted the model will display in the overview with status ready.